The Good Schools Guide Review of Bromley High School (GDST), Bromley, BR1 2TW

 Pastoral Care and Discipline

 All pupils have a personal tutor whom parents can contact at any time to discuss pastoral or academic matters.
-Democratic elections run for the selection of two head girls and four deputies.
+Democratic elections run for the selection of a head girl, two deputies and senior prefects.
 Sixth form girls can train as peer counsellors and access to a professional counsellor on a drop in basis or by appointment.
 Older girls are encouraged to mentor younger pupils and gain work and life experience by helping in the junior school.
-Ms Simpson has updated home-school communications to provide clearer information about school dates and events and set up email contact between parents and tutors.
+Updated home-school communications.

 Pupils and Parents

 Predominantly local families, however some travel from all over Kent and south London.
 Parents mainly hard-working types from the professional classes, small social and ethnic mix.
 Dedicated parents organise the active PTA, running fund-raising events and the school bookshop.
-Ms Simpson has established a parents’ forum to discuss school issues and foster good working relationship between staff and parents.
+Parents’ forum discusses school issues and aims foster good working relationship between staff and parents.

-Old girls include Margaret Hodge, Prof Joan Walsh; Richmal Compton was once a member of the teaching staff.
+Old girls include Margaret Hodge, Susanna White, Prof Joan Walsh; Richmal Compton was once a member of the teaching staff.

 11+ competitive entrance exams involving creative writing, non-verbal and verbal reasoning, an interview and reference from junior school.
 Sixth form entrance requirement is a minimum of six GCSEs A*-B grade.

-A few leave at 16+ to attend co-ed sixth forms or local grammars.
-Most sixth formers go on to higher education, mainly Russell Group universities, six per cent Oxbridge and four per cent to art college, 2012.
+Some 30 per cent leave at 16+ to attend co-ed sixth forms or local grammars.
+Most sixth formers go on to higher education, mainly good universities; one to Oxbridge in 2013; others to a range to study eg medicine, maths, music, art, ancient history and architecture.

-Everyone sitting the 11+ entrance exam is automatically entered for academic scholarships - music and sports scholarships also available in year 7 and year 12.
+Everyone sitting the 11+ entrance exam is automatically entered for academic scholarships - music and sports scholarships also available in year 7, for year 9 entry and year 12.
 Sixth form scholarships for art, music, sport and academics.
-Means-tested bursaries, Founders awards, are available for students entering years seven, ten and twelve, worth 50-100 per cent of fees.
-Assistance with fees also available for existing pupils at the head's discretion.
+Means-tested bursaries, Founders awards, are available up to 100 per cent of fees.